Log in

 4. Shopping for Your Home

-Finding and working with a real estate agent you trust can help you find your ideal home.
+Finding and working with a real estate agent you trust can help you find your ideal home faster.

-I've found Realtor.com to be a helpful place to find local real estate agents for free and read past customer reviews.
+I've found Realtor.com to be a helpful free place to find local real estate agents and to read past customer reviews.

-The free Redfin app has been my favorite way to lookup properties for sale the last 10+ years.
+The free Redfin app has been my favorite way to lookup properties for sale the past 10 years.

-It has other free tools I find helpful when looking at homes for sale, like:
+It has other free tools I find useful too when looking at homes for sale, like:

 - The local schools rating.